thinkshout/salesforce/README.txt

 WORKING WITH WSDL FILES

-Salesforce module will use a default .wsdl file (salesforce_api/toolkit/soapclient/enterprise.wsdl.xml).
-Alternatively, you can supply your own enterprise wsdl file by placing it in the salesforce_api/wsdl/ directory (salesforce_api/wsdl/enterprise.wsdl - no .xml at the end of the file name).
+If you do not upload a WSDL file, Salesforce module will use a default .wsdl file (salesforce_api/toolkit/soapclient/enterprise.wsdl.xml), which may not be compatible with your organization's SalesForce installation or the current SalesForce API.
+It is highly recommended that you supply your own enterprise wsdl file via the WSDL administration panes at admin/settings/salesforce and admin/settings/salesforce/wsdl.
+These panes will walk you through creating a directory outside your webroot and uploading the WSDL file to that directory.

 When switching between wsdl files, keep in mind that PHP's SoapClient is caching wsdl information.
-You can turn off caching of wsdl information by adding this line to your settings.php:
+Though PHP's SOAP WSDL cache should be cleaned when you upload a new WSDL file, you can permenantly disable caching of wsdl information by adding this line to your settings.php:

 ini_set('soap.wsdl_cache_enabled',  '0');